-6 Oversubscription Criteria
+7 Oversubscription Criteria

-- 7.1 Where the number of applications for admissions is greater than the Published Admission Number (PAN), applications will be considered against the criteria set out below.
+7.1 Where the number of applications for admissions is greater than the Published Admission Number (PAN), applications will be considered against the criteria set out below.
 These are listed in priority order and will be applied to all applications received by the published closing date.
+Notes/definitions to the oversubscription criteria are set out in Annex A.

+- i.
+Children in care or children who were previously in care. - To a Local Authority in England and immediately after being in care who became subject to an adoption, child arrangement order, or special guardianship order. - Those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.

+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
-Notes/definitions to the oversubscription criteria are set out in Annex A [page 10]. - 1) Looked After Children and Previously Looked After children - 2) Local Siblings (defined as siblings that: - Live within the area of prime responsibility; or - Where there is no area of prime responsibility, local siblings will be deemed to be those living up to a maximum of 2 miles from school by straight line measurement; or - Where the distance is over two miles but the school is still the nearest school;

-- They are full or half brother or sister; or

-- They ae adoptive brother or sister; or

-- They are children of the same household;

-- The older sibling is already in attendance at the preferred school and will be in attendance in the September of the younger sibling's admission year. - 3) 3a) Geographical considerations those living within the Academy's Area of Prime Responsibility those living closest to the Academy will be given priority.
-A map showing the academy's area of Prime Responsibility is included at Annex B [page 11].

-- 3b) Geographical considerations those living outside the Academy's Area of Prime Responsibility those living closest to the Academy will be given priority [please refer to notes on page XX for further details and arrangements for measuring distance]. - 4) Tie breaker where it is not possible to distinguish between applicants within a particular oversubscription criteria, places will be awarded by random allocation.
-This process will be supervised by an independent person to the Local Authority and the academy.
+- 2) Local Siblings defined as siblings that: - Live within the area of prime responsibility; or - Where there is no area of prime responsibility, local siblings will be deemed to be those living up to a maximum of 2 miles from school by straight line measurement; or - Where the distance is over two miles but the school is still the nearest school; - AND - They are full or half brother or sister; or - They are adoptive brother or sister; or - They are children of the same household; - O AND - The older sibling is already in attendance at the preferred school and will be in attendance in the September of the younger sibling's admission year. - 3) 3a) Geographical considerations those living within the Academy's Area of Prime Responsibility those living closest to the Academy will be given priority.
+A map showing the academy's area of Prime Responsibility is included at Annex B. - a.
+3b) Geographical considerations those living outside the Academy's Area of Prime Responsibility those living closest to the Academy will be given priority [please refer to notes at Annex A for further details and arrangements for measuring distance]. - 4) Tie breaker where it is not possible to distinguish between applicants within a particular oversubscription criteria, places will be awarded by random allocation.
+This process will be supervised by an independent person to the Local Authority and the Academy.

-7 Late Admissions
+8 Late Admissions

-7.1 Late applications will not be considered until offers have been made to on time applicants and in accordance with the dates set out in the South Gloucestershire Admission Scheme.
+8.1 Late applications will not be considered until offers have been made to on time applicants and in accordance with the dates set out in the South Gloucestershire Admission Scheme.

-8 In Year Admissions
+9 In Year Admissions

-- 8.1 The Academy is part of the South Gloucestershire LA coordinated in year admissions arrangements.
-This scheme applies to all applications for places in existing year groups from parents/carers resident in South Gloucestershire or with a confirmed move to the local area at the time of the application. - 8.2 Applications for Academy places from parents/carers resident in, or with a confirmed move to the local area must made on the Academy application form available from the following website: www.kingsoakacademy.org.uk.
-The Academy will consider each application.
-If more applications are received then there are places available, the oversubscription criteria shall apply.
+9.1 The Academy is part of the South Gloucestershire LA coordinated in year admissions arrangements.
+This scheme applies to all applications for places in existing year groups from

+- parents/carers resident in South Gloucestershire or with a confirmed move to the local area at the time of the application. - 9.2 Applications for Academy places from parents/carers resident in, or with a confirmed move to the local area must made on the Academy application form available from the following website http://kingsoakacademy.org.uk/.
+The Academy will consider each application at the time it is made.
 Parents/carers whose application is turned down are entitled to appeal.

-9 Waiting List
+10 Waiting List